top of page

 2023-2025 Friends Scholar

-Fernado Midea Cuccovia V Reis, PhD
+Fernando Midea Cuccovia V Reis, PhD

-Fernado Midea Cuccovia V Reis, PhD
+Fernando Midea Cuccovia V Reis, PhD

 Nancy and Jon Glaser Family Friends of Semel Scholar 2023-2025

-Conor Murphy, PhD
+Conor Murray, PhD

-Conor Murphy, PhD
+Conor Murray, PhD

 Margot and Joe Calabrese Family Friends of Semel Scholar 2023-2025